-The draft Environmental Management Framework was prepared initially to support the Hattah Lakes North referrals.
-It has since been updated to support the Nyah and Vinifera referrals and will be subject to further updates as other referrals are prepared.
+Initially the purpose of this document is to support the Hattah Lakes North referrals.
+It will be subject to updates as other referrals are prepared.

 1.2 Scope of the EMF

 The EMF provides an overview of the governance framework that would apply to deliver the VMFRP works.
 It describes the documents that contractor(s) will be required to prepare, including, but not limited to, a Construction Environmental Management Plan (CEMP) as well as a list of mitigation measures that must be complied with during construction.
 The EMF also outlines the approach to operation of the VMFRP sites and the preparation of Environmental Watering Management Plans.